 Setting Description Folder position Select the position of the file from SD card or USB disk.
 File type File types to be displayed.
 Options include all files, CSV files, or image files.
 For cMT / cMT X Series models, there is also a PDF file option for use in conjunction with PDF reader.
-Font / Background Set the attributes and fent of the chiest / Color Set the attributes and font of the object.
+Font / Background / Color Set the attributes and font of the object.